Ashok0/EnderalVREssentials/README.md

 [**Beach House v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/145?tab=files): There is an abondoned house at the Sun Coast beach for you to explore and occupy as a player home.

-[**Golden Mare Mill SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/142?tab=files): Golden Mare Mill provides a quaint player home in the scenic area of Riverville which is rewarded for the completion of the quest "Secrets from the Can".
+[**Golden Mare Mill SE v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/142?tab=files): Golden Mare Mill provides a quaint player home in the scenic area of Riverville which is rewarded for the completion of the quest "Secrets from the Can".

 [**Undercity Home v1.1**](https://www.nexusmods.com/enderalspecialedition/mods/146?tab=files): A simple place for you to sleep in the Undercity - ported to SE.

 [**Wellwatch Manor SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/151?tab=files): Adds a proper outpost to the Wellwatch myrad tower and a purchasable player home.

+[**Riverville Jail SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/157?tab=files): Expands upon the Riverville Jail by adding a watchtower, a secret exit and more.

+[**Bank of Ark SE v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/158?tab=files): Adds new models for corridors, vault doors/vault door numbers and makes some changes to the interior of the Ark Bank.

 [**Storeable Phasmalist Talismans v1.01**](https://www.nexusmods.com/enderalspecialedition/mods/68?tab=files): Allows you to store away Phasmalist Talismans.